methetech/MouseWheelFixer/README.md

 *   **Per-Application Profiles**: Define unique `Interval` and `Threshold` settings for different applications.
 *   **Start on Boot**: Set the application to launch automatically with Windows.
 When enabled, a watchdog process ensures the app remains running.
 *   **System Tray Control**: The application runs quietly in the system tray.
 Right-click the icon to access settings, toggle blocking, or exit.
-*   **Visual Indicator**: A customizable overlay that shows you when a scroll event has been blocked.

 ## Command-line Arguments

 *   `--no-watchdog`: Run the application without the watchdog process.
 This is useful for development and debugging, as it prevents the application from automatically restarting.